tlevine/www.thomaslevine.com/content/!/scarsdale-2008-budget-shift/index.md

 cost estimate was $11 million instead of $5.5 million.
 It finally happened in 2009-2010.
 That year, the cost was originally predicted to be $12 million, but it appears to have wound up costing only $11.5 million.

+## Popham Road Bridge construction
+The same sort of thing happened for the Popham Road Bridge construction.
+In 2005-2006, 2006-2007 and 2007-2008 it had been budget $6.8 million of grant money, but the money.
+In 2008-2009, it was budgeted at $8.5 million of grant money.
+It finally happened, but it was funded by the federal stimulus.

+These numbers are a bit off; I need to add things up properly.

+## Difference between adopted (planned) expenditures and actual expenditures
+There had been plans for years to spend money on the public safety HQ and the Popham Road Bridge, but it took a few years before they were realized.
+They remained in the budget, however, so you might get the wrong impression of what the village is spending if you just look at the budget every year.

+This gets me wondering about general trends in the difference between what is planned and what actually happens.